ManasKhare2001/MemeShare/README.md

 # MemeShare
-MemeShare App is a platform that allows users to discover and share memes.
-Provide functionality to share memes with your friends in all Social Media Platforms.
+• MemeShare App is a platform that allows users to discover and share memes.

+• Provide functionality to share memes with your friends in all Social Media Platforms.

+• Having the functionality of sharing images of the given meme that is being fetched by reddit using API.

+• 𝐒𝐨𝐮𝐫𝐜𝐞 𝐃𝐚𝐭𝐚 :
+1. Reddit API for memes.

 First Interface :  Allow user to access and discover latest memes.